cuijiancorbin/Benchmarking-EEG-based-cross-dataset-driver-drowsiness-recognition-with-deep-transfer-learning/README.md

 The code implements the Entropy-Driven Joint Adaptation Network (EDJAN) for cross-dataset driver drowsiness recognition:

 Cui, Jian, et al. "Benchmarking EEG-based cross-dataset driver drowsiness recognition with deep transfer learning."
 2023 45th Annual International Conference of the IEEE Engineering in Medicine & Biology Society (EMBC).
 IEEE, 2023.
 DOI: 10.1109/EMBC40787.2023.10340982

+The proposed model achieved an mean accuracy of 83.68% when transfer from SADT to SEED-VIG.
+It achieved an accuracy of 76.90% when transfer from SEED-VIG to SADT.

 The processed SADT dataset can be downloaded here: https://figshare.com/articles/dataset/EEG_driver_drowsiness_dataset/14273687